I cannot be the unfinished business that ties her spirit to the earth. But how can I not?

 The thunder crashes above me, in sharp contrast to her music.

 I curse my selfish heart.
-With each passing day she watches over me, Elisha's noble vigil weighs her down.
-By the time the gates of Shiadur open again, she will be denied the music of creation, too heavy to enter.
+As she watches over me, with each passing day, Elisha's noble vigil weighs her down.
+By the time the gates of Shiadur open again, she will be too heavy to enter, denied the music of creation for her sacrifice.
 I cannot be the reason she misses her heavenly reward.
 I ball up my fist.
 "Why do you care so much for a wizened old lump of leather like myself?"

 The skin of my fingers cracks as the piano speaks of the grand ball in the capital, leaping and swirling like the music of the orchestra.
 Elisha's piano dances and laughs.